dmacneill/AxisID/README.md

 The other two important modules are `model.py`, which defines the model, and `scheduler.py` which defines the learning rate scheduler.
 The default is a step decay schedule (see [StepLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html)).
 The parameters of the scheduler should be passed to `train.py` using`--scheduler_params`.
 If none are passed no scheduler is used.

-One final comment is that the predicted and ground-truth angles are only compared moduluo 30 degrees in the loss function.
-This is because, for hexagonal boron nitride and graphene, the crystal axis orientation can only be determined moduluo 30 degrees from microscope images.
+One final comment is that the predicted and ground-truth angles are only compared moduluo 30° in the loss function.
+This is because, for hexagonal boron nitride and graphene, the crystal axis orientation can only be determined moduluo 30° from microscope images.
 For other materials a different value might be necessary; to change the value change the `modulus` variable in `shared_functions.py`.

 ### Results